 “The whole Apocalypse Now Experience was like dropping acid”Richard Beggs

 From widely referenced classics like The Godfather, Citizen Kane, Apocalypse Now, King Kong and Gone with the Wind to recent successes such as Titanic, Skyfall, Mad Max: Fury Road and Lost in Translation, Making Waves: The Art of Cinematic Sound has something for film lovers of all kinds.
 There are interviews with George Lucas, Steven Spielberg, David Lynch, Barbara Streisand, Ang Lee, Christopher Nolan, Sofia Coppola and Ryan Coogler and there are entertaining anecdotes involving pretty much anything and anyone, from Orson Welles to The Beatles and bears dubbing wookies.
-There are behind the scenes clips that date back to the 1950s, clever quotes that will make you think and plenty of unbelievable stories that will make you appreciate this “hidden” art even more.
+Together with behind the scenes clips that date back to the 1950s, clever quotes that will make you think and plenty of unbelievable stories that will make you appreciate this “hidden” art even more.

 “Star Wars was a revolution.
 It was that soundtrack that changed everything.”Tomlinson Holman